FFNeRV: Flow-Guided Frame-Wise Neural Representations for Videos: Related Works

 \subsection{Neural Fields for Video}

-Following the success in 3D tasks, the neural field has also been explored for other visual signals, such as images \cite{coin, img_comp, liif}, and videos \cite{videoinr, video_cohen, video_rho, scalable}.
+Following the success in 3D tasks, the neural field has also been explored for other visual signals, such as images \cite{coin, img_comp, liif} and videos \cite{videoinr, video_cohen, video_rho, scalable}.
 The majority of works represent the image and video frames by mapping pixel coordinates to corresponding RGB colors.
 However, pixel-wise representations have difficulties representing large and long videos~\cite{nerv}.
 High spatial and temporal resolution hinders the fast training and inference speeds of the pixel-wise representations.

 NeRV \cite{nerv} proposed frame-wise video representation, which maps temporal coordinates to their corresponding video frames.
 An MLP generates small spatial features at time $t$, and then they are processed and upscaled by following convolutional layers.
 NeRV has significantly sped up training and inference times for video representation, enabled by frame-wise sampling.
 NeRV demonstrated that frame-wise neural representations can be an efficient way, achieving comparable compression performance to that of standard video codecs.
 Based on NeRV, E-NeRV \cite{enerv} proposed a more parameter-efficient architecture for frame-wise representation.
 However, these approaches still show limited video representation performance and poor generation of unseen frames.

 Inspired by standard video codecs, we propose incorporating optical flows into frame-wise representation to exploit similar patterns across video frames, resulting in a more efficient representation.
-To the best of our knowledge, this is the first approach to encode optical flow maps in frame-wise video representations.
+To the best of our knowledge, this is the first approach to encoding optical flow maps in frame-wise video representations.
 With the temporal grids, our approach outperforms other frame-wise representations for both video representation and frame interpolation.
 Furthermore, we introduce improved model compression techniques, resulting in par with state-of-the-art video compression algorithms.